akashghosh256/ObjectDetection_with_HandGestures_Controls/README.md

 # Object Detection and Hand Gesture Volume Control

-This project combines object detection using CVLIB and hand gesture volume control using OpenCV, HandTrackingModule, and the pycaw library.
+This project combines object detection using CVLIB and hand gesture volume control using OpenCV, HandTrackingModule, and the Pycaw library.
 The program captures video from the webcam, detects objects in the video stream, and controls the system's volume based on hand gestures.

 ## Installation